Patrick Staropoli

 Patrick Charles Staropoli (born November 10, 1989) is an American retina surgeon and professional stock car racing driver.
-He last competes part-time in the NASCAR Xfinity Series for the No. 24 Toyota GR Supra for Sam Hunt Racing, the NASCAR Truck Series for the No. 84 Toyota Tundra TRD Pro for Cook Racing Technologies, and the ARCA Menards Series for the No. 25 Toyota Camry for Venturini Motorsports.
+He competes full-time in the NASCAR O'Reilly Auto Parts Series, driving the No. 48 Chevrolet Camaro SS for Big Machine Racing, part-time in the ARCA Menards Series, driving the No. 51 Chevrolet SS for Rick Ware Racing, and part-time in the ARCA Menards Series West, driving the No. 20 Chevrolet SS for Bill McAnally Racing.
+He also previously competed in the NASCAR Craftsman Truck Series.

 Born and raised in Plantation, Florida, Staropoli started competing in go-karts at the age of 13.
 Initially wanting to be a motorsports engineer, he switched interests to the medical field while studying at Harvard University.
 He continued to pursue both fields in auto racing and medicine after graduation, specializing in ophthalmology at the University of Miami.
-While at Miami, he continued to make periodical starts in NASCAR, including starts in the third-tier NASCAR Truck Series.
+While at Miami, he continued to make periodical starts in NASCAR, including starts in the NASCAR Truck Series.
 After obtaining his master's degree, Staropoli continued to race periodically in late models in various series for eight years.
 In 2025, Staropoli returned to NASCAR after a nine-year absence.

 Early life and family background

 Staropoli was born on November 10, 1989, in the town of Plantation, Florida, where he was raised.
 He is the son of Nick Staropoli Jr. and Arlene Staropoli.
 Staropoli was born alongside a sister named Devon.
 He was educated at Plantation High School where he graduated in 2008 as the valedictorian of his class.
 While attending Plantation High School, he was involved in numerous extracurriculars and activities.
 He was the vice president of the school's National Honor Society branch, competed in rocket competitions, and volunteered as a spokesman for an anti-drugs organization.

-After high school, he attended Harvard University, initially majoring in engineering in hopes of becoming a team engineer in NASCAR or Formula One.
+After high school, Staropoli attended Harvard University, initially majoring in engineering in hopes of becoming a team engineer in NASCAR or Formula One.
 However, he switched majors during his sophomore year, switching to neurobiology after attending a neurobiology panel.
 He stated in a 2015 interview that the increased broadness of potential jobs in neurobiology appealed to him, causing him to switch.
-While at Harvard, he joined a club at Harvard focused on conducting eye checks for disadvantaged communities.
+While at Harvard, he joined a club focused on conducting eye checks for disadvantaged communities.
 Staropoli graduated from Harvard in 2012 with suma cum laude honors.